Serendipity: The Role of Chance in Making Scientific Discoveries

 What people call serendipity sometimes is just having your eyes open.— Jose Manuel Barroso

-In 1921, Alexander Fleming serendipitously discovered the antibacterial enzyme lysozyme.
-This enzyme is present in our mucus, saliva and tears.
-Fleming found the enzyme after he sneezed - or dropped nasal mucus - on a petri dish full of bacteria.
-He noticed that some of the bacteria died where the mucus had contaminated the petri dish.
+In 1921 (or 1922), Alexander Fleming serendipitously discovered the antibacterial enzyme lysozyme.
+This enzyme is present in our mucus, saliva, and tears.
+Fleming found the enzyme after he sneezed—or dropped nasal mucus—on a petri dish full of bacteria.
+He noticed that some of the bacteria died where the mucus had contaminated the dish.

 Examples of Serendipity